1zhanN/food-delivery/README.md

-# Tomato Food Delivery App (-Incomplete-)
+# Tomato Food Delivery App

 The Tomato Food Delivery App is a web-based platform designed to provide users with a seamless experience for browsing restaurants, viewing menus, and placing orders for delivery.
-This project focuses on the front end development aspect of the application.
+This project focuses on the ***front-end development*** aspect of the application.

 ## Features